 Our Current Work

 Since returning to Yemen, Humanity & Inclusion’s team of 124 staff members works diligently to:

 - Provide rehabilitation care

 - Assist victims and other vulnerable populations

 Fixed and mobile disability teams provide rehabilitation to people with disabilities and those injured in conflict, as well as mobility devices, orthoses and prostheses, and psychosocial support.
 Staff provide physical therapy to people who have had limbs amputated and need to learn to use artificial limbs, as well as people with injuries such as complex fractures that could result in a permanent disability due to prolonged periods of inactivity.

 Humanity & Inclusion is providing support to survivors of landmines and explosive remnants of war, people with disabilities, including refugees, internally displaced persons, and other vulnerable groups.

 Our teams are providing food security in Yemen through the provision of multipurpose cash grants.

-Risk education teams them people in Yemen about the dangers posed by explosive remnants of war.
+Risk education teams teach people in Yemen about the dangers posed by explosive remnants of war.
 In particular, children are taught how to identify and avoid ordnance.